 After the hearing, the judge will probably write a temporary order of support.
 The temporary order will last until you get the final order in your divorce or support case.

 Here are three ways to show how much the other parent is making:

-After you file the complaint, send the father of your child a blank Financial Statement and a letter asking him to fill it out by a certain date.
+After you file the complaint, send the other parent of your child a blank Financial Statement and a letter asking him to fill it out by a certain date.
 The other parent is supposed to give it to you within 10 days of you asking for it.
-When he sends it back, you will know what he is making - as long as he tells the truth on the form.
+When they sends it back, you will know what they is making - as long as they tells the truth on the form.

 If you file a Motion for Temporary Support, the other parent is supposed to send you the completed Financial Statement at least two days before the hearing date for the motion.

 What if the other parent won't fill out the Financial Statement?

 The law says that the other parent has to fill out the Financial Statement and send you a copy.
 They can get in trouble with the court for refusing to do so.
 If they does not send you the form within the time limit, you can file a motion asking the court to make them send it to you.
 This is called a Motion to Compel.

 If you don't have wage stubs, you can subpoena wage records of the other parent.
 A subpoena (pronounced “suh-pee-nah”) is an official notice that requires a person to come to court to testify and be a witness.
 The subpoena can also require the person to bring certain documents.

 As long as you have a court case, you can send a subpoena to the other parent's employer.
 The subpoena says the payroll staff has to come to court and tell the court how much money they pay the other parent.
 If the payroll staff does not want to come to court, they can send "certified" records of the other parent's wages directly to the court.
 If the employer ignores the subpoena, the court can issue an arrest warrant for the employer.

 A subpoena is a letter that tells a person they must: